jamesgolden1/equivalent-linear-LLMs/README.md

 - Cross-model Comparisons: Compare semantic structures across model families
 - Ablation Studies: Understand token contributions to output token prediction

+## Efficient computation of the detached Jacobian singular vectors for long input sequences

+[A Lanczos iteration approach for a matrix-free method](https://github.com/jamesgolden1/llms-are-llms/blob/main/notebooks/gemma_3/gemma_4B_jax_float32_lanczos_400_tokens_bfloat16.ipynb) to compute the top-k singular vectors of the detached Jacobian for long sequences in Jax for Gemma 3 4B without generating the full matrix, for a 400-token input sequence with 40GB VRAM.
+Using the [matfree](https://pnkraemer.github.io/matfree/) package.

 ## Detaching an MLP activation for an equivalent linear mapping

 This code snippet shows how the Qwen 3 MLP has components frozen at inference to reveal its linear for a given input seequence.
 The output is the same as the original function.
 Only the gradient at inference is changed.